Tax could Ensnare Medical Device Industry

 “The last time this was on the floor of the Senate as a standalone measure, it garnered 79 Senate votes,” said Greg Crist, spokesman for the Advanced Medical Technology Association (AdvaMed) in Washington, D.C.
 “If you put this bill on the floor tomorrow, in either chamber, it would pass overwhelmingly.”

 The disdain for the tax in the Cleveland area — an area whose economic resurgence is dependent, or at least buoyed, by a thriving medical device industry — is widespread.
-In 2010, A. Malachi Mixon III, then CEO of Elyria-based Invacare Corp., went as far to say the tax was the equivalent of "throwing a hand grenade in the middle of the health care economy."
-A few of the only exempt devices under the tax were contact lenses, eyeglasses and hearing aids.
+In 2010, A. Malachi Mixon III, then CEO of Elyria-based Invacare Corp., went as far as to say the tax was the equivalent of “throwing a hand grenade in the middle of the health care economy.

 “We’re working now on 2025, 2026, 2027 devices, and our companies need that certainty that comes with a full repeal,” he said.
 “These short-term suspensions yield short-term benefits.”